TW2/yggdrasil/guide/YggLock.md

 uJKl6h6Bj6ktel/Z0MgHjBU7k/Vkh+I3VVpXO0+SER4m3YX90plgoJZsXCCze8Ld3dXEtAocaRg2N1Jb805xKHJogZmMI5fK9y2j1S3rKpr82rRc4Smzy0VQ4RiZkr2naA8nEAtMWV8QAAX7uBBJFofSxACLzzQS5cOYo6K9/Js=
 ```

-This tool can encrypt and decrypt but it only decrypt in Yggdrasil and only your surname, ip and port.
+This tool can encrypt and decrypt!
+In Yggdrasil and and with this tool you can only decrypt your surname, ip and port.
+Password is set but the decrypt method cannot give the password unless you have the 'hello' which is not a valid password.